pikvm/pikvm/pages/troubleshooting.md

 # Software
 ### How do I update Pi-KVM with the latest software?
-- Connect to your Pi-KVM via ssh and run
+- Connect to your Pi-KVM via ssh and run:
   ```
   rw
   pacman -Syu